-Every day here at Whywait Plumbing we receive phone calls or email from plumbers looking for a job.
+Every day here at Whywait Plumbing, we receive phone calls or email from plumbers looking for a job.
 A significant number of these plumbers fit the category of Joe Bum-Crack plumbers who have been running their own plumbing business and discover it is much harder than they thought it would be.

 Joe then went onto describe what it was like running his own plumbing business which he had started with high hopes after 27 years as an employee of various large companies and a water authority.
-Joe described how he knew what he wanted as his own boss as he knew there was a fortune to be made running his own business plus for the first time ever he was in control of everything and best of all could work when he chose and be at home when he chose.
+Joe described how he knew what he wanted as his own boss as he knew there was a fortune to be made running his own business plus for the first time ever he was in control of everything and best of all could work when he chose and be at home when he decided.

-Reality was much different to Joe’s perception of being the boss.
+The reality was much different from Joe’s perception of being the boss.
 Joe soon discovered that being the boss is much harder than it looks.
-Joe had discovered that running a business was more than being an excellent technical plumber.
+Joe had found that running a business was more than being an excellent technical plumber.

-Joe was well aware of Whywait Plumbing and he confided that he had always believed we were ripoff merchants.
-Joe was aware of our sign-written Utes, websites, yellow pages advertising, radio advertising, broadcast email, diagnostic charges and letter box drops which he had always regarded as a waste of money because everyone knows word of mouth gives you plenty of work or so he once thought.
+Joe was well aware of Whywait Plumbing, and he confided that he had always believed we were ripoff merchants.
+Joe was aware of our sign-written Utes, websites, yellow pages advertising, radio advertising, broadcast email, diagnostic charges and letterbox drops which he had always regarded as a waste of money because everyone knows word of mouth gives you plenty of work or so he once thought.
 He was astounded when word of mouth did not provide a multitude of work and that to get his phone ringing he would need to spend what he believed was a “shitload of money” on advertising and marketing to get his name out there.

-After 18 months of being the boss Joe now understood why Whywait Plumbing spends what he calls a “shitload” of money on advertising and was astounded when he was informed it was only 4% of our turnover.
+After 18 months of being the boss, Joe now understood why Whywait Plumbing spends what he called a “shitload” of money on advertising and was astounded when he was informed it was only 4% of our turnover.
 Now Joe was wanting us to give him a job because his wife had told him after 18 months of struggling to make ends meet to get a real job.